 - Change fees, provided an additional collection of the fare is also being made.

-How soon does an American Airlines travel voucher expire?
+When do American Airlines travel vouchers expire?

 An American Airlines travel voucher expires one year from the date of issue.